Xunnamius/black-flag/README.md

 At the end of the day, you're still working with yargs instances, so there's no unfamiliar interface to wrestle with and no brand new things to learn.
-All yargs features still work, the
-<a href="https://github.com/yargs/yargs/blob/e517318cea0087b813f5de414b3cdec7b70efe33/docs/api.md" target="_blank">yargs
-documentation</a> still applies, and Black Flag, as a wrapper around yargs, is compatible with the existing yargs ecosystem.
+All yargs features still work, the [yargs documentation][4] still applies, and Black Flag, as a wrapper around yargs, is compatible with the existing yargs ecosystem.

-For example, Black Flag helps you validate those [dynamic options][1] using the same yargs API you already know and love:
+For example, Black Flag helps you validate those [dynamic options][5] using the same yargs API you already know and love:

 ```typescript